wesayef/Disaster-Response-Project-Data-Science-Udacity-Nanodegree-Program-/README.md

 ### Images Folder
 - Images for the results

-## Installation
-There should be no extra libraries required to install apart from those coming together with Anaconda distribution.
-There should be no issue to run the codes using Python 3.5 and above.

 ## Instructions
 1. Run the following commands in the project's root directory to set up your database and model.